kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 # Runtime Governor - Proof of Concept

-This document describes the scenario that is developed to prove that [Dapr](https://dapr.io/) sidecars can be configured from a central place.
+This document describes the scenario that is being developed to prove that [Dapr](https://dapr.io/) sidecars can be configured from a central place.

 ## Reasons